texbarnes/CS1380/README.md

 ### Labs

 You should be enrolled in the correct lab!
 (See above Lab schedule.)
 Labs will be done in pairs, except potentially for one group (and only one!) who may work in a group of three.
-You may keep the same lab partners throughout the sem.
+You may keep the same lab partners throughout the term.

 Pair programming means: